Designation confirms that a post-secondary program of study:

 - the institution's DIR enrols in the DLI portal, where they are given a DLI number

-When the institution enrols in the portal and receives a DLI number, it is able to accept and enroll international students into designated programs.
+When the institution enrols in the portal and receives a DLI number, it is able to accept and enrol international students into designated programs.

 Institutions use the portal to record international student registrations twice per year.